Skip to content

 What is JSON?

 JSON is often used in various programming environments, including game development, for data storage and configuration.
 In SplashKit, JSON functionality allows developers to efficiently manage game settings, level data, and more.
-This part of the tutorial introduces JSON and its basic structure, with an overview of its application in SplashKit.
+This section of the tutorial introduces JSON, its basic structure, and provides an overview of its application in SplashKit.

 Basic Structure of a JSON File